ksturner/pyfpdf/README.md

 DESCRIPTION
 -----------

-This is a fork of the PyFPdf project hosted on Google code at: http://code.google.com/p/pyfpdf/
+This is a fork of the PyFpdf project hosted on Google code at: http://code.google.com/p/pyfpdf/

 The main motivation for the fork was to create a setup.py so that the project